warrmu01/Pi515-AI/README.md

 ### 🔍 Overview

 **AquaVitals** is a full-stack AI-powered tool that predicts weekly fish survival rates using environmental features such as rainfall, temperature, and water transparency.
 Built using a Flask backend and a lightweight HTML/JS frontend, it delivers real-time predictions through a user-friendly interface.
-The backend integrates weather APIs and XGBoost regression models for temperature, transparency, and survival.
+The backend integrates weather APIs and XGBoost regression models for spring temperature, transparency, and survival.

 ---